bipinKrishnan/automax/README.md

    📝 Running unit tests

-   🕵️ View Jupyter notebook outputs
+   🕵️ View notebook outputs

-   📓 Edit python scripts as if they were jupyter notebooks
+   📓 Edit python scripts as if they were notebooks

    📊 Get complete profile for a dataset